TheGrieferKnight/wiki-tools/THIRD-PARTY-NOTICES.md

 # Third-Party Notices

-This distribution includes the following third-party component.
+This application includes the following third-party component.

 ## Graphviz